Why are referral programs so popular?

 Whereas a traditional landing page might spend a good amount of time communicating features and benefits, a referral page needs to spend more time communicating how the referral program works.

-However you want to call it, the best referral pages include a simple outline, diagram, or step-by-step guide that makes participation feel simple, uncomplicated, and achievable.
+However you want to call it, the best referral pages make participation feel simple and uncomplicated by incorporating elements like a

-For example, Uniqlo includes a “How it works” tab on their referral lander:
+For example, Detour Coffee includes a “How it works” section on their referral lander:

 And Moo includes two different “How it works” sections, depending on whether you refer a friend or refer a business:

-Now that you know what it takes to create a high-converting referral page, let’s explore some referral page examples (and referral program examples) so you can size them up on your own.
+Now that you know what it takes to create a high-converting referral page, let's explore some referral page examples (and customer referral program examples).

 We searched high and low for reputable referral pages from recognizable brands: